-According to the Centers for Disease Control and Prevention, sleeping disorders are linked to obesity.
-Adults who sleep less than six hours a night have a significantly higher rate of obesity (33 percent) than those who sleep seven to eight hours a night (22 percent).
-This pattern was found in both men and women and across all age and ethnic groups.
+According to the Centers for Disease Control and Prevention, sleep disorders are linked to obesity.
+Adults who sleep less than six hours per night have an obesity rate of 33 percent.
+The obesity rate for those who sleep seven to eight hours per night is 22 percent.
+They found this pattern in both men and women and across all age and ethnic groups.

-Common sleep disorders like restless leg syndrome can disturb sleep.
-This is a crawling sensation felt in the lower part of the legs that is relieved only with movement.
-Sleep apnea is a breathing disorder accompanied by loud snoring and shorts periods when breathing stops.
+Common sleep disorders, such as restless leg syndrome, can disturb sleep.
+This is a crawling sensation in the lower part of the legs that only movement can relieve.
+Sleep apnea is a breathing disorder characterized by loud snoring and brief pauses in breathing.

 Shift work or long-distance travel can affect your body’s circadian rhythm.
-This is the 24-hour biochemical, physiological, and behavioral cycle affected by your exposure to sunlight.
+This is the 24-hour biochemical, physiological, and behavioral cycle that exposure to sunlight affects.
 This rhythm is your internal clock.
 It regulates sleep cycles, body temperature, and metabolism.